wacncontent/CustomizeTool/addCommentOutput/articles/active-directory/active-directory-conditional-access-automatic-device-registration-windows7.md

 ##Installing the device registration software package on Windows 7 domain joined devices

-Device registration for Windows 7 is available as a downloadable MSI package.
+Device registration for Windows 7 is available as a <!-- deleted by customization [downloadable --><!-- keep by customization: begin --> downloadable <!-- keep by customization: end --> MSI <!-- deleted by customization package](https://connect.microsoft.com/site1164) --><!-- keep by customization: begin --> package <!-- keep by customization: end -->.
 The package must be installed on Windows 7 machines that are joined to an Active Directory Domain.
 You should deploy the package using a software distribution system such as System Center Configuration Manager.
 The MSI package supports the standard silent install options using the /quiet parameter.
-The software package is available for download at the Microsoft Connect website.
+The software package is available for download at the <!-- deleted by customization [Microsoft --><!-- keep by customization: begin --> Microsoft <!-- keep by customization: end --> Connect <!-- deleted by customization website](https://connect.microsoft.com/site1164) --><!-- keep by customization: begin --> website <!-- keep by customization: end -->.
 Here you can select and then download Workplace Join for Windows 7.

 ![](./media/active-directory-conditional-access/device-registration-process-windows7.gif)

 ## Workplace Join with Azure Active Directory
 Device registration for Windows 7 domain joined devices does not require or include a user interface.
 Once installed on the machine, any domain user that logs into the machine will be automatically and silently registered with a device object in Azure AD.
 There will be one device object in Azure AD for every registered user of the physical device.

-The installer creates a Scheduled Task on the system that runs in the user’s context and is triggered on user sign-in.
+The installer creates a Scheduled Task on the system that runs in the userâs context and is triggered on user sign-in.
 The task silently registers the user and device with Azure AD after the user signs-in is complete.
 The Scheduled Task can be found in the Task Scheduler Library under **Microsoft** > **Workplace Join**.
 The task will run and register any and all Active Directory users that sign-in to the machine.
 The following illustration lists the step-by-step process for automatic device registration.